SSWConsulting/SSW.Rules.Content/rules/make-complaints-a-positive-experience/rule.md

   * 95% will become loyal
   * They will recommend you to 5 others

-Thus, resolving a complaint efficiently and fairly, you will retain the customer's loyalty and potentially gain 5 new customers.
+Thus, by resolving a complaint efficiently and fairly, you will retain the customer's loyalty and potentially gain 5 new customers.